 Current & Upcoming Exhibitions

-In partnership with the Dole Institute of Politics, the Coronado Historical Association is presenting a new special exhibit about the wives of Vietnam POW’s and their tireless advocacy work.
-The exhibit opens to the public at the Coronado Museum (1100 Orange Avenue, Coronado, CA) on Saturday, October 5, 2019.
-It is free to the public seven days a week from 10 am to 4 pm.
+In partnership with the Dole Institute of Politics, the Coronado Historical Association’s special exhibit focuses on the wives of Vietnam POW’s and their tireless advocacy work.
 The League of Wives: Vietnam’s POW/MIA Allies & Advocates, tells the story of the military wives who founded the organization that would later become the National League of POW/MIA Families.
 The Coronado and San Diego connections to this story are deep and moving.

 Visit Coronado Historical Association